 In some cases, HMPC meetings were supplemented with additional meetings, emails, and telephone discussions to further engage the municipalities in the process.
+During the supplemental meetings, MT DES and the CPTs and TPTs worked on the Plan Update Guides and later in the process Plan Revision Needs Lists designed to capture additional and more detailed information on county capabilities, hazard risks, mitigation actions, and outreach efforts.
 As previously noted, the Fort Peck Tribes, Northern Cheyenne Tribe, and Wheatland County elected not to participate in the Regional Plan.
 Wheatland County recently updated their county HMP in 2021 and had limited staff resources.
 The Northern Cheyenne Tribe elected not to participate due to limited staff and resources, and the Fort Peck Tribes are currently updating their plan as part of a separate process.